joaomauricio5/100-days-of-code/log.md

 ### Day 14: 10 March 2022, Wednesday
 ### **Cookcademy App - Adding a list and sections**

 **Today's Progress**: Today I continued working on the Cookcademy app - so far it's been very similar to the Landmarks project in the sense that it presents the user with a List with clickable items that redirect the user to a detailView.
-Hoping that it gets a bit more complex in the next few steps, but it's good to get some extra practice with Lists and the MVVM - specifially the implementation of property wrappers like @Published, @StateObject and @EnvironmentObject.
+Hoping that it gets a bit more complex in the next few steps, but it's good to get some extra practice with Lists and the MVVM software architectural pattern - specifically the implementation of property wrappers like @Published, @StateObject and @EnvironmentObject.
 I was also introduced to the concept of Sections, to organize a list.

 **Key Takeaways**:
 - Creating a list requires either passing in Identifiable structures or specifying an id with a keypath.